awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 If you set the `Role` property, this property is ignored\.
 *Type*: String \| List \| Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

-`PropagateTags`  <a name="sam-statemachine-propagatetags"></a>
-Indicate whether or not to pass tags from the `Tags` property to your [AWS::Serverless::StateMachine](sam-specification-generated-resources-statemachine.md) generated resources\.
-Specify `True` to propagate tags in your generated resources\.
-*Type*: Boolean
-*Required*: No
-*Default*: `False`
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Role`   <a name="sam-statemachine-role"></a>